IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > States parties must **provide information** regarding the actual role of women in society so that the Committee may ascertain what measures, in addition to legislative provisions, have been or should be taken to give effect to these obligations, what progress has been made, what difficulties are encountered and what steps are being taken to overcome them.
 ICCPR GC 28 - p 3

+>  These strategies should be based on the **systematic identification of policies, programmes and activities** relevant to the situation and context within the State, as derived from the **normative content of article 3** of the Covenant and spelled out in relation to the levels and nature of States parties’ obligations referred to in paragraphs 16 to 21 above.
+The strategies should give particular attention to the **elimination of discrimination** in the enjoyment of economic, social and cultural rights.
+ICESCR GC 16 - p33

+> 34. States parties should periodically **review existing legislation, policies, strategies and programmes** in relation to economic, social and cultural rights, and adopt any necessary changes to ensure that they are consonant with their obligations under article 3 of the Covenant.
+ICESCR GC 16 - p34

 See guidelines for reporting on CCPR regarding requirement to report on article 3